 To soak up some culture and art, check out what’s being exhibited at the National Gallery before indulging in some pub grub at either Element or The Standing.
 If you fancy a Guinness at the end of the day, head to Irish pub Billy Mulligans.

-Airbnb hosts in Edinburgh
+5. If you’re an Airbnb host in Edinburgh

 Putting together a thorough welcome pack with tips on places to see and things to do is part of delivering a great professional service to guests.
 We’ve included more tips below on how to create exceptional Airbnb experiences for your guests: